At a glance

 There is no breed or sex predilection; the disease is most commonly see in cats between 2 and 7 years of age.

 Cats become infected when they inhale the mycelial spores from contaminated soil.
 Spores enter the lungs where they multiply, left untreated will go on to disseminate (spread) to other parts of the body (via the blood and lymphatic system) such as the bones, central nervous system, eyes, skin and lymphatic system.

 Direct inoculation of the spores through the skin can occur in rare cases.
 Humans have become infected with blastomycosis from dog bites.

 The incubation period of blastomycosis is between 30 and 100 days.
-Not all infected cats will display symptoms.
+Many infected cats will be asymptomatic.

 Inhalation of the fungus initially causes primary disease in the lungs before disseminating to other parts of the body.